-The evaluation of soil conservation work under this factor requires analysis of a number of interrelated elements, including the objectives of local, State, and Federal governmental units; physical land characteristics; availability of financial resources; population distribution between rural and urban areas; and new agricultural techniques, equipment, and plant materials.
+The evaluation of soil conservation work under this factor requires analysis of a number of interrelated elements, including the objectives of local, State and Federal governmental units; physical land characteristics; availability of financial resources; population distribution between rural and urban areas; and new agricultural techniques, equipment, and plant materials.
 Specifically the soil conservationist must assess the capability and deficiencies of individual land units with the capability and objectives of the landowner; in some cases involving governmental units, the total physical, social, and economic resources of a geographic area must be considered in the development of a comprehensive land use plan.

+The district conducts numerous activities within the Conservation Operations Program.
+The district uses the no-till incentives as well as state cost-sharing. [name] district is over 90 percent agricultural land.
+The predominate type of farm enterprise is cash grain along with cattle feeding and swine.
+The rotations of the counties are becoming intensive, the trend is more toward a cash grain culture.
 The appellant's clients include a wide variety of landowners with very different viewpoints concerning the appropriate soil conservation plan for their property and community.
 The appellant encourages landowners to actively support conservation goals and attempts to mediate disputes.
 The appellant evaluates, plans, and recommends conservation designs which incorporate the applicable guidelines and, as much as possible, landowner or group desires.
-He analyzes the adverse results of insufficient sponsor funds and determines alternative sources of funding.
+He analyzes the adverse results of insufficient sponsor funds and determines alternative sources funding.
 The appellant assesses impact of potential growth on proposed residential zones and consequent erosion loss and sedimentation and projects the effect of intensive irrigation on volume and purity of the groundwater available for future irrigation purposes.
-He advises elected members of conservation districts, conservation project directors, flood control district board members, and officials of local and county planning boards concerning the formulation of long- and short-range conservations projects.
+He advises elected members of conservation districts, conservation project directors, flood control district board members, and officials of local and county planning boards concerning the formulation of long- and short-range conservation projects.

 The appellant's work assignments closely parallel those described at Level 4-4 which involves the development of a broad variety of conservation plans for a diversified group of landowners, to include State and county governments, townships, and/or similar conservation districts.
-Planning at this level is characterized by a number of complications such as insufficient funding; conflicting viewpoints among sponsors; incompatible land treatment measures; unusual soil conditions; varied area land ownership patterns with widely different use objectives; inadequate groundwater data; need to redefine standard conservation planning measures; zoning impediments; expanding population; and lack of management guidelines for pollution control measures.
+Planning at this level is characterized by a number of complications such as insufficient funding;

+conflicting viewpoints among sponsors; incompatible land treatment measures; unusual soil conditions; varied area land ownership patterns with widely different use objectives; inadequate groundwater data; need to redefine standard conservation planning measures; zoning impediments; expanding population; and lack of management guidelines for pollution control measures.
 Level 4-4 is fully met.